About trisomy 18 or Edwards syndrome

 The older a mother is when she gets pregnant, the higher her chances of having a baby with trisomy 18.

 If you have one baby with trisomy 18, your chance of having another baby with the syndrome is usually very low.
-But this depends on the type of condition your child has.
 Genetic testing can give you more information about this.